 /*, or in any other relevant way as discussed further in the “Fixed time windows” section.
 Both your first and second pipelines can be easily parallelized.

-Note - It might also seem as if there is unecessary data transfers over the network to perform the above binning.
-However, the Pachyderm team is currently working on enhancements to ensure that performing these types of “shuffles” doesn’t actually require transferring data over the network.
-This work is being tracked here.
+Note - It might also seem as if there is unnecessary data transfers over the network to perform the above binning.
+Pachyderm can ensure that performing these types of “shuffles” doesn’t actually require transferring data over the network.
+Read more about that here.

 Maintaining a single time-windowed data set¶